JulietteG/marble/README.md

 ./mlp.py <train|test> [options]
 ```

 where "train" will run the training program and "test" will run the testing program.
 Please ensure that the `var/` directory exists before trying to run the training program.
-Furthermore, all model files must exist for the testing program to run correctly.
+Furthermore, all trained model files must exist for the testing program to run correctly.

 These and other configuration parameters can be found in `config.json`.

+For the final submission, trained MLP models have been included in the `var/` directory, so that testing can be run without training, if desired.

 The command-line options are: